hr-tools/api/README.md

 A live instance can be found at [realtools.shay.cat](https://realtools.shay.cat).
 This section is for if you wish to host your own instance for whatever reason you may have.
 Be sure as well to abide by [this project's license](LICENSE).

-In order to have a face for this API, you will also need to run an instance of [the front-end server](https://github.com/hr-tools/website).
+The face you see at the above domain can be found at [this repository](https://github.com/hr-tools/website).
+Chances are you will want to design a custom interface if you are self-hosting this API, however.

 ## Requirements